SwarabRaul/DevJams22-SAPS/README.md

 ### **Color Blindness**

 - We are using a python module called ["colorBlind"](https://pypi.org/project/colorblind/).
-- This module helps us convert and image to a color blind friendly output, which a color blind a can see, and differentiat the deatils much clearly.
+- This module helps us convert the image to a color blind friendly output, which a color blind a can see, and differentiat the deatils much clearly.
 - At the current stage we are only supporting 3 varients of color blindness:
     - Deuteranopia (Red - Green weakness, particularly green)
     - Protanopia (Red - Green weakness, particulary red)